ivancarlosti/yourlsiccwebmastersettings/README.md

 * Activate plugin in `/admin/plugins.php` page of your YOURLS installation
 * Access `Webmaster Settings` page
 * Manage settings and save
-* Go back to another page to see logo, title, footer, custom css and favicon changes

 ## Requirements
 * YOURLS 1.10+